 It was agreed, — That dissenting or supplementary opinions be in Calibri 12-point font, left aligned, single-spaced and be submitted electronically, in both official languages, to the Clerk of the Committee, no later than Thursday, April 4, 2019.

 It was agreed, — That the analysts and the Clerk, in consultation with the Chair, prepare a news release for publication on the Committee’s website and for distribution upon presentation of the report to the House.

 ORDERED, — That the Chair present the report to the House.

 It was agreed, — That the next study on the Committee’s agenda be the Canadian transportation and logistics strategy (Atlantic Canada and Quebec), followed by the study of passenger rail service.

-It was agreed, — That each party submit their prioritized witness lists, including contact information, for the study of Canadian transportation and logistics strategy (Atlantic Canada and Quebec) to the Clerk of the Committee before end of day Wednesday, April 10, 2019.
+It was agreed, — That each party submit their prioritized witness list, including contact information, for the study of Canadian transportation and logistics strategy (Atlantic Canada and Quebec) to the Clerk of the Committee before end of day Wednesday, April 10, 2019.

 At 12:48 p.m., the Committee adjourned to the call of the Chair.